chora-io/docs/specs/governor/01_concepts.md

 ## Delegator

-A delegator is any account that delegates any amount of voting power to a governor.
+A delegator is any account that delegates voting power to a governor.
+To delegate voting power, a delegator must lock tokens up with a governor.
+A delegator may earn rewards depending on module parameters and governor commission.
 A delegator always has the option to vote independently, cancelling out their delegated votes.